How to Setup a HTTPS Node JS Server on Amazon EC2

 If you already have a domain name at another domain hosting company and want

-For example, if you have a custom domain, example.com at Godaddy, then go to the GoDaddy DNS management and choose to enter your own nameservers for the example.com, then adding the above 4 NS records to the GoDaddy, after entering all of the name servers from AWS route 53 to Godaddy, Godaddy should be able to route the domain to your AWS route 53, but how to point Godaddy domain name to AWS Route 53 is not included for this blog.
+For example, if you have a custom domain, example.com at GoDaddy, then go to the GoDaddy DNS management and choose to enter your own nameservers for example.com, then add the above 4 NS records to GoDaddy.
+After entering all of the name servers from AWS Route 53 to GoDaddy, GoDaddy should be able to route the domain to your AWS Route 53.
+However, how to point a GoDaddy domain name to AWS Route 53 is not included in this blog.

 Setup Simple Express.js Web Server by Using Linux EC2

-The first step of the route53 configure is done, at here, we'll try to set up the express.js web app at the EC2 manually.
-Go to EC2, click Launch Instances and Choose Amazon Linux 2 AMI, choose t2.micro as Instance type, at the Configure Instance Details' User data section, paste following section.
+The first step of the Route 53 configuration is done.
+Here, we'll try to set up the Express.js web app on the EC2 manually.
+Go to EC2, click Launch Instances and choose Amazon Linux 2 AMI, choose t2.micro as Instance type.
+At the Configure Instance Details' User data section, paste the following:

 sudo yum update -y